-If you are severely overweight, obesity surgery may be a choice for you.
+If you're very overweight, obesity surgery may be a choice for you.
 Obesity surgery

 is also called bariatric surgery.
-Your healthcare provider may recommend it if you
+Your healthcare provider may advise it if you have

-that you are about 100 pounds overweight.
-One of the newer choices for bariatric surgery
+that you're about 100 pounds overweight.
+One of the choices for bariatric surgery

 is called laparoscopic sleeve gastrectomy (LSG).